sambabib/grank-vscode/README.md

 # Grank Theme for VS Code

-A modern dark theme with teal and purple accents, matching the Grank theme (creted by me) for Warp terminal.
+A modern dark theme with teal and purple accents, matching the Grank theme (created by me) for Warp terminal.
+Now includes "Grank Blackout" and "Grank Italics" variants.

 ## Screenshots